-(66) We welcome the approach taken by the ED to take a fresh look at the disclosures that might provide useful information to users, without adding unnecessarily to the voluminous amounts of information to the existing requirements of IAS 12.
+(72) Like EFRAG, we welcome the approach taken by the ED to take a fresh look at the disclosures that might provide useful information to users, without adding unnecessarily to the voluminous amounts of information to the existing requirements of IAS 12.
 We agree with the additional disclosures proposed in the ED.